Conotoxin: Types and biological activities

-Alpha
+Characterization

+Considering conotoxins have become an area of interest for pharmaceutical leads, there has been an increased drive to characterize newly founded conotoxins.
+There are 3 ways: gene superfamily, cysteine framework, and pharmaceutical family.
+Much of the research on them before was focused on isolating the venom directly, which works for classifying the conotoxins for pharmacological family and cysteine framework.
+Pharmacological family classification is based on the receptor target and interaction of the conotoxin while the cysteine residues are the primary structure, which 26 main frameworks have been found as of present.

+Alpha- Super Family

 Alpha conotoxins have two types of cysteine arrangements, and are competitive nicotinic acetylcholine receptor antagonists.
+Alpha-GI is a peptide of 13 amino acids with two disulfide bonds which is a nicotinic-acetylcholine receptor antagonist that inhibits neuromuscular transmission..
+This is a part of a diverse group of conotoxins which share a single peptide sequence and have a type 1 cysteine framework which tend to target an array of neuromuscular subtypes..

+α-conotoxin PnIB

+A conotoxin which consists of 16 residual peptides isolated from the molluscivorous snail Conus pennaceus. a-conotoxin PnIA inhibits neuronal nicotinic acetylcholine receptor (nAChR) with two disulfide bonds.It is present in the mixture of neuro toxins produced in the venom duct and injected into prey via the radular tooth connected to the venom bulb.

+B-Conotoxin Superfamily

+Conantokin-G, also known as the sleeper peptide, was isolated from the venom of Conus geographus.
+It has the ability to induce a sleep like phenomenon and was the first conotoxin to not have any cysteine residues, which is unusual because this is one of the key characteristics of conotoxin classification.

 Delta, kappa, and omega

 Omega, delta and kappa families of conotoxins have a knottin or inhibitor cystine knot scaffold.
 The knottin scaffold is a very special disulfide-through-disulfide knot, in which the III-VI disulfide bond crosses the macrocycle formed by two other disulfide bonds (I-IV and II-V) and the interconnecting backbone segments, where I-VI indicates the six cysteine residues starting from the N-terminus.
 The cysteine arrangements are the same for omega, delta and kappa families, even though omega conotoxins are calcium channel blockers, whereas delta conotoxins delay the inactivation of sodium channels, and kappa conotoxins are potassium channel blockers.

 Mu

 Mu-conotoxins have two types of cysteine arrangements, but the knottin scaffold is not observed.
 Mu-conotoxins target the muscle-specific voltage-gated sodium channels, and are useful probes for investigating voltage-dependent sodium channels of excitable tissues.
 Mu-conotoxins target the voltage-gated sodium channels, preferentially those of skeletal muscle, and are useful probes for investigating voltage-dependent sodium channels of excitable tissues.

 Different subtypes of voltage-gated sodium channels are found in different tissues in mammals, e.g., in muscle and brain, and studies have been carried out to determine the sensitivity and specificity of the mu-conotoxins for the different isoforms.